In this guide, we take a look at how to diagnose Mercedes-Benz cars yourself.

 Removing the radiator cooling fan is recommended so that you can have more room to work.
-The fan is very easy to remove.
-Disconnect the wire harness remove the clips or bolts that secure the fan to the radiator and pull the cooling fan shroud up.
+The fan is straightforward to remove.
+Disconnect the wire harness remove the clips or bolts that secure the fan to the radiator, and pull the cooling fan shroud up.

-- Park your Mercedes-Benz on a work area and allow the engine to cool down.
+- Park your Mercedes-Benz in a work area and allow the engine to cool down.